dmg46664/migraine/README.md

 migraine
 ========

 Migraine is a MigLayout derived library for providing additional layout options for TriplePlay widgets.
+See here for [pretty complete documentation on the bells and whistles of MigLayout](http://www.miglayout.com/QuickStart.pdf).

 ## Reason for being